 - a.
 Written publications of original works, including dramaturgical articles, dramaturgical program notes, ethnographies or interdisciplinary projects, translations, transcriptions, interpretations, and adaptations. - b.
 Reviews/editing professional publications. - c.
 Presentations of papers/posters/panels at professional conferences. - d.
-Presentations at invited professional events and performances. - e.
-Recorded works of art: - i. audio or video media for distribution. - ii. audio or video media by commission. - iii. instructional audio or video media to impact teaching, studio or other arts content - iv. recorded (audio or video) performances (live or studio) by faculty or recording of compositions by faculty for commercial, promotional and/or other reasons. - f.
+Presentations at invited professional events and performances.

+- e.
+Recorded works of art: - i. audio or video media for distribution. - ii. audio or video media by commission. - iii. instructional audio or video media to impact teaching, studio, or other arts content. - iv. recorded (audio or video) performances (live or studio) by faculty or recording of compositions by faculty for commercial, promotional and/or other reasons. - f.
 Publications of works of art: - i. dramatic, ethnographic works or interdisciplinary projects. - ii. producing commissions. - g.
 Web-based presentations, publications, productions. - h.
 Translations of works written by other authors. - i.
-Completion of grant proposals to procure funding for one's work and/or the advancement of the institution.

-- j.
-Presentations or workshops at professional meetings. - 2) Creative Activity (Including, but not limited to, performances of works of art) - a) Performances/productions and publications of works of art: - i) appearances as a performing artist (e.g. dramatic reader, ensemble member, clinician, actor, storyteller, performance artist, or dancer). - ii) creation/production of collaborative works (as playwright, adapter, theatrical director, dramaturg, designer, choreographer, producer, ethnographer). - iii) creation/production of original collaborative works (as playwright, adapter, theatrical director, dramaturg, designer, choreographer, producer, ethnographer). - iv) presentation of works-in-progress intended for performance (e.g. scripts, adaptations, ethnographic texts). - v) presentations of commissioned original compositions (e.g. theatrical, performance art, ethnographies). - vi) performances/creation of works that lead to live, broadcast, or computer performances, films, or videos. - vii) performances/creation of non-traditional or interdisciplinary applications in performance settings.
+Completion of grant proposals to procure funding for one's work and/or the advancement of the institution. - j.
+Presentations or workshops at professional meetings. - 2) Creative Activity (Including, but not limited to, performances of works of art) - a) Performances/productions and publications of works of art at external peer-review professional/academic settings befitting their faculty rank: - i) appearances as a performing artist (e.g. dramatic reader, ensemble member, actor, storyteller, performance artist). - ii) creation/production of collaborative works (in positions such as playwright, adapter, theatrical director, dramaturg, designer, choreographer, producer, ethnographer, and so forth). - iii) creation/production of original collaborative works (as playwright, adapter, theatrical director, dramaturg, designer, choreographer, producer, ethnographer). - iv) presentation of works-in-progress intended for performance (e.g. scripts, adaptations, ethnographic texts). - v) presentations of commissioned original compositions (e.g. theatrical, performance art, ethnographies). - vi) performances/creation of works that lead to live, broadcast, or computer performances, films, or videos. - vii) performances/creation of non-traditional or interdisciplinary applications in performance settings.